What is special with RonDB#

 This includes the following points:

-Built-in Load balancing in NDB API (even in presence of node failures)
+6. Built-in Load balancing in NDB API (even in the presence of node failures)

-RonDB have always been built for numerous levels of scaling.
-From the beginning it scaled to a number of different nodes.
+RonDB has always been built for numerous levels of scaling.
+From the beginning, it scaled to several different nodes.
 The user can always scale by using many clusters (some of our users use this approach).
-Since MySQL Cluster 7.0 there is a multithreaded data node, each successive new version after that have improved our support for multithreading in the data node and in the API nodes.
+Since MySQL Cluster 7.0 there has been a multithreaded data node, each successive new version after that has improved our support for multithreading in the data node and the API nodes.
 The MySQL Server scales to a significant number of threads.
 A data node together with a MySQL Server scales to use the largest dual socket x86 servers.

 There is even load balancing performed inside a RonDB data node where the receive thread decides which LDM thread or query thread to send the request to.